Biosphere reserves of Pakistan: Bashkar Chitral Garmchashma

+Gallies Biosphere Reserve

-Palas valley
+Palas Valley

 Palas Valley is a potential biosphere reserve located in Kohistan District of the Khyber Pakhtunkhwa province.
 The valley is home to rare and endemic wildlife and flora.
 The largest population of the endangered western tragopan can be found in the valley.
 Palas also supports population of 7 other rare species of birds including Tytler's leaf warbler.
 In 2003, a field mission conducted detailed studies of the region to determine its potential for World Heritage Site or MAB Biosphere Reserve.
 Their study concluded that the region has the attributes for a biosphere reserve however certain issues persist such continued preservation of the valley and involvement of the local population.